-David Fisher is a Managing Partner focusing on executive benefit plans for public and large private companies nationally.
+David Fisher is a Senior Vice President, Retirement focusing on executive benefit plans for public and large private companies nationally.
 Prior to joining Fulcrum Partners as a Partner and Managing Director in 2011, David was a Senior Vice President with Clark Consulting, a national executive benefits consulting firm established in 1967.

 Representative matters in which David has been involved include advising clients on the design, implementation, communication, funding, and administration of various nonqualified plans, including deferred compensation plans, supplemental executive retirement plans, and phantom stock plans.
 As a part of this process, David has developed creative strategies for aligning the strengths of Fulcrum Partners’ combined 200+ years of intellectual capital with their synergistic vendors in these areas, ensuring that the resulting programs maximize the executive benefits industry’s best practices.
 He has also been successful in introducing Fulcrum Partner’s various strategic partners for other advanced human resources needs.

 David has been interviewed and has provided articles with WorkSpan Magazine, Columbus Business First, Columbus CEO, Bricker & Eckler’s Acredula publication and The Exchange, a Grayhall publication on executive benefit programs and life insurance matters.